jiaruh/Momentum/Sources/MomentumFeatures/MomentumFeatures.docc/MomentumFeatures.md

 ### Feature Overview

 #### Home View
-The main task management interface where users can:
-- View all tasks in a list
+The main task management interface where users can view all tasks in a list, add new tasks, mark tasks as complete, navigate to task details, and delete tasks.
-- Add new tasks
-- Mark tasks as complete
-- Navigate to task details
-- Delete tasks

 #### Calendar View
-A calendar-based view for:
-- Viewing tasks by date
-- Understanding task distribution over time
-- Managing due dates
+A calendar-based view for viewing tasks by date, understanding task distribution over time, and managing due dates.

 #### Stats View
-Analytics and statistics including:
+Analytics and statistics including task completion rates, priority distribution, progress tracking, and visual charts and metrics.
-- Task completion rates
-- Priority distribution
-- Progress tracking
-- Visual charts and metrics

 ### Authentication Integration